employer's return hong kong

 The employer’s return Hong Kong applies to every company in Hong Kong, regardless of structure or company type.
 The submission rules may differ from one company type to the next, but compliance with the employer’s return is non-negotiable.

 Be sure to familiarize yourself with the regulations of filing the employer’s return Hong Kong that apply to your company to ensure you aren’t violating any laws.
-You can hire experts like SJH Global to help make the process easier.
+You can hire experts like Premia TNC to help make the process easier.

 You will still need to file an employer’s return Hong Kong, but you will simply declare all employee details null, providing documents to back it.
 The same applies to businesses yet to commence or cease operation.